 B. Do not go into the cave.
-Look for shelter elsewhere.
+Look for shelter elsewhere

-If you chose A and went into the cave you were shot by a hunter who was already in the cave.
-You do not die, but your injuries take a long time to heal.
+If you chose A and went into the cave, you were shot by a hunter who was already in the cave.
+You do not die, but your injuries take many days to heal.
 SUBTRACT 3 POINTS